Need help? Call us 0800 032 9366

 Glaucoma sufferers struggle with many of their day-to-day tasks, due to this condition.
 Sadly, there is not a great deal that can be done for them once the damage occurs, but all aspects of their life which require an ability to see can be permanently affected.
 This is why it is so important to get the required help early, and to pay close attention afterwards.

-While the damage from glaucoma is irreversible, there are three main methods which can slow its development:
+While the damage is irreversible, there are three glaucoma treatments which can slow its development:

 1. Eye-drops (including combination eye-drops)